OpenINF/openinf-util-errors/README.md

 <!-- Give a ⭐️ if this project helped you! -->

-If you like the project, [give it a star ⭐️], it will be a great encouragement to us.
+If you like the project or want to bookmark it, [give it a star ⭐️]; it will greatly encourage us.

 <br /><br />